lyteword/chspurgeon-tod/volume-7/psalm-148.md

 Or, fourthly and lastly, which I think to be a good reason: *zeal makes men speak and utter things impossible;* the fire of zeal will so transport him that it will make him speak things unreasonable, impossible, as Moses in his zeal desired God, for the safety of Israel, "to blot his name out of his book"; and Paul wished himself "anathema", accursed or separate from Christ, for his brethren's salvation, which was a thing impossible, it could not be.— *John Everard, in "Some Gospel Treasures,"* 1653.

 **Verses 7-10.** The ox and the ass acknowledge their master.
 The winds and the sea obey him.
 It should seem that as there is a religion above man, the religion of angels, so there may be a religion beneath man, the religion of dumb creatures.
 For wheresoever there is a service of God, in effect it is a religion.
-Thus according to the several degrees and difference of states—the state of nature, grace, and glory—religion may likewise admit of degrees.— *G.G., in a sermon entitled "The Creatures Praysing God,"* 1662.
+Thus according to the several degrees and difference of states—the state of nature, grace, and glory—religion may likewise admit of degrees.— *G. G., in a sermon entitled "The Creatures Praysing God,"* 1662.

 **Verse 8.** This verse arrays in striking order three elements that are ever full of movement and power— *ignea, aquea, aërea;* fire (or caloric), water (or vapour), and air (or wind).
 The first includes meteors, lightnings and thunders; the second, snow, hoar frost, dew, mist and rain; the third, breezes, tempests and hurricanes.— *Hermann Venema.*

 **Verse 8.** *Fire and hail.* These are contrasted with one another. *Snow and mist.* The mist is the vapour raised by the heat of the sun, and therefore suitably contrasted with the snow, which is the effect of cold. *"Stormy wind"* (Ps 107:25), which accompanies the changes of temperature in the air.— *James G. Murphy.*

 **Verse 8.** *Snow.* As sure as every falling flake of winter's snow has a part in the great economy of nature, so surely has every Word of God which falls within the sanctuary its end to accomplish in the moral sphere.
 I have stood on a winter day and seen the tiny flakes in little clouds lose themselves one by one in the rushing river.
 They seemed to die to no purpose—to be swallowed up by an enemy which ignored both their power and their existence.
 And so have I seen the Word of God fall upon human hearts.
 Sent of God, from day to day and from year to year, I have seen it dropping apparently all lack of results into the fierce current of unbelief—into the fiercer gulf stream of worldliness which was sweeping through the minds and the lives of the hearers.
 But as I stood upon the river's bank and looked upon what seemed to be the death of the little fluttering crystal, a second thought assured me that it was but death into life, and that every tiny flake which wept its live away in the rushing waters, became incorporate with the river's being.
 So when I have seen the Word of God fall apparently fruitless upon the restless, seething, rushing current of human life, a recovered faith in the immutable declaration of God has assured me that what I looked upon was not a chance or idle death, but rather the falling of the soldier, after that he had wrought his life force into the destiny of a nation and into the history of a world.
 And so it must ever be.
-The Word of God ever reaches unto its end.— *S.S.
-Mitchell, in a Sermon entitled "The Coming of the Snow and the Coming of the Word,"* 1884.
+The Word of God ever reaches unto its end.— *S. S. Mitchell, in a Sermon entitled "The Coming of the Snow and the Coming of the Word,"* 1884.

 **Verse 8.** The *stormy wind* is the swift messenger of God, Ps 147:15.
 The hurricane fulfils the divine command.
 See Mt 8:27.
 "Even the winds and the sea obey him."
 The *"wind"* is the minister of judgment.
 See Eze 13:13.
 The words of this verse have special use; for men are exceedingly apt to ascribe the violence of tempests to blind chance.— *Martin Geier.*